Black Samson, the Bastard Swordsman

-Black Samson, the Bastard Swordsman is a collaborative studio album by American hip-hop collective Wu-Tang Clan and producer Mathematics, released on April 12, 2025 for the Record Store Day.
-It marks the group's fourth album release under the abbreviated name "Wu-Tang", following Chamber Music, Legendary Weapons, and The Saga Continues—the last of which was also a collaboration with Mathematics.
+Black Samson, the Bastard Swordsman is a collaborative studio album by American hip-hop collective Wu-Tang Clan and producer Mathematics, released on April 12, 2025 for Record Store Day.
+It marks the group's fourth album release under the abbreviated name "Wu-Tang", following Chamber Music, Legendary Weapons, and The Saga Continues, the last of which was also a collaboration with Mathematics.

 The album is the first Wu-Tang project since Once Upon a Time in Shaolin to feature all nine living members.